RajuKalidindi/django-weatherAPI/README.md

 # Django-WeatherAPI

+A REST Weather API built using django and djangorestframework

-Overview
+## API Endpoint Overview

 This API provides weather data for specific cities.
 It includes two main endpoints:

--   Current Weather Data
--   5-Day Weather Forecast

-Endpoints

-1. Current Weather Data
+1. Current Weather Data Endpoint:

+        /api/weather/current/<city>/

+    Method: GET
-    Endpoint: /api/weather/current/<city>/ Method: GET Description: This endpoint retrieves the current weather data for a specified city.
+    Description: This endpoint retrieves the current weather data for a specified city.
 The response includes temperature, humidity, and wind speed.

     Parameters:

-        city (string): The name of the city for which you want to retrieve the current weather data.
+     - city (string): The name of the city for which you want to retrieve the current weather data.
 (Only three cities are supported: hyderabad, mumbai, delhi)

-2. 5-Day Weather Forecast
+2. 5-Day Weather Forecast Endpoint:

+        /api/weather/forecast/<city>/

+    Method: GET
-    Endpoint: /api/weather/forecast/<city>/ Method: GET Description: This endpoint provides a 5-day weather forecast for a specified city.
+    Description: This endpoint provides a 5-day weather forecast for a specified city.
 The response includes daily weather data such as temperature and humidity.

     Parameters:

-        city (string): The name of the city for which you want to retrieve the weather forecast.
+    - city (string): The name of the city for which you want to retrieve the weather forecast.
 (Only three cities are supported: hyderabad, mumbai, delhi)

-Response Codes:
+Response Codes for the endpoints:

     200 OK: Successful retrieval of forecast data.
     404 Not Found: If the city is not supported or does not exist.